mpdesantis/bimsim/README.md

 Find the resultant binary at `bin/bimsim`.

 ### Configure an Experiment for Simulation
-To configure a sample experiment for simulation, you may copy and modify the template configuration files provided in `config/templates/`.
-For examples, see `config/ex01/`, `config/ex02/`, and `config/ex03/`.
+To configure a sample experiment for simulation, you may copy and modify the template configuration file provided in `config/`.
+Additionally, you may modify any of the packaged experimental configuration files in `examples/`.

 ### Execute Custom Simulation
 Tp see a list of runtime options and defaults for this project's binary, issue the following command: